Facts About Cooper Union

 - S*PROCOM²: Signal Processing, Communications, and Computer Engineering

 - The Center for Urban Infrastructure and Systems

 The rigor of The Cooper Union’s academic programs has made it one of the top-ranked institutions of higher education in the nation in all categories.

-- Ranked the #1 best overall undergraduate school in its region (north) and Best Value for its region in U.S. News and World Report Best Colleges 2020 guide book; also third for best undergraduate teaching;
+- Ranked the #1 Best Value for its region (north) in U.S. News and World Report Best Colleges 2021 guide book; also fourth for best undergraduate teaching;

-- Ranked tenth in the nation among undergraduate Engineering colleges in 2020; sixth in undergraduate colleges in mechanical engineering; eighth in undergraduate colleges in civil engineering; and tenth in undergraduate colleges in electrical engineering by U.S. News and World Report;
+- Ranked tenth in the nation among undergraduate Engineering colleges in 2021; first in undergraduate colleges in chemical engineering; seventh in undergraduate colleges in mechanical engineering; seventh in undergraduate colleges in civil engineering; eighth in undergraduate colleges in electrical engineering; and seventh in undergraduate colleges in computer science by U.S. News and World Report;

-- Listed among the Best Design Schools for Creative Talent by Businessweek; and
+- Listed among the Best Design Schools for Creative Talent by Businessweek

 Student, Alumni and Faculty Achievement